 It’s been said that a drug like Apoquel long term can suppress the immune system, leaving your pet vulnerable to other illness’.

-I came across a very interesting letter about apoquel from the FDA…..
+Though things may have changed since (as needing to per FDA), I came across this very interesting letter about apoquel from the FDA…..

 Prednisone is another commonly used drug to treat allergies among other illness’, and can help manage a real problem.
 But like any steroid can become harmful when used for a long period of time.